 According to the Ordinance (2003:770) on government agencies’ electronic information exchange, government agencies shall provide an invoicing portal for suppliers who do not have their own invoicing solution.

-In DIGG’s proposed new regulation for the Act (2018:1277) regarding e-invoicing in public procurement, all public sector organisations subject to the Act must provide an invoicing portal or supplier portal.
-In practice, this applies to municipalities and county councils as well.
+DIGG recommends that the entire public sector provide supplier portals for those suppliers who do not have their own invoicing solution.
 The reason for this is to make it easier to comply with the legislation for suppliers that only occasionally invoice public sector organisations.

 No. The PEPPOL network has many advantages by being a stable and modern infrastructure that offers a complete solution for e-invoicing and e-commerce.
 It is also designed to make it easy to connect new suppliers, which results in low operating costs.